Drainage, Stormwater, and Erosion & Sedimentation Control

 The water can be addressed in any manner, so long as no blockage, impediment or obstruction occurs and it is discharged at or near the predominant low point of your property; however, other state and federal rules may apply, such as riparian buffer rules or wetland rules.

 Where can I get advice about alleviating my drainage problem?

-How do I know who to contact for specific questions regarding stormwater and/or erosion control permitting and inspections or property complaints?
+How do I know who to contact for specific questions regarding stormwater and/or erosion control permitting and inspections?

 Wake County staff is assigned by watershed.
 See the City of Raleigh iMaps

-for an interactive map showing Watershed Managers by area.
-Locate your property in questions, see the Environmental layer and turn on the Watershed sublayer for Watershed Manager work areas.
+for an interactive map showing Watershed Areas.
+Locate your property in question, see the Environmental layer and turn on the Watershed sublayer for Watershed work areas.

 *Note: You must comply with all State and Local Wastewater regulations*